-During the year, a total of £941,000 was realised through AIM disposals, where the Manager was able to take advantage of share price appreciation and favourable market conditions to either partially or completely trade out of a holding to crystalise gains.
+During the period, £1.95 million was realised through AIM disposals, where the Manager was able to take advantage of share price appreciation and favourable market conditions to actively trade out of a number of holdings either partially or completely, in order to lock in profits.

 The table below gives details of all realisations completed during the reporting period.
-This includes a number of legacy and underperforming investments where the Manager elected to seek an exit and generated total proceeds that were in excess of their aggregate carrying value at the previous year end:
+This includes a number of legacy and under performing investments, where the Manager elected to seek an exit and generated total proceeds that were in excess of their aggregate carrying value at the previous year end.